BM345/ResponseParsingPython/documentation/index.md

   - Non-negative integers (all positive integers, as well as zero)
   - Decimals
   - Currency Values
+- Follow design principles that make the system extensible to more answer types later
 - Have a comprehensive set of unit tests for the above four answer types